EndPointCorp/end-point-blog/2017/03/28/postgres-wal-files-best-compression.html.md

-Of interest is that the WAL files generated by turning on wal_compression are capable of being further compressed by the archive_command option, and doing a pretty good job of it as well — going from 81 MB of WAL files to 9.4 MB of WAL files.
+Of interest is that the WAL files generated by turning on wal_compression are capable of being further compressed by the archive_command option, and doing a pretty good job of it as well—​going from 81 MB of WAL files to 9.4 MB of WAL files.
 However, using just xz in the archive_command without wal_compression on still yielded a smaller overall size, and means less CPU because the data is only compressed once.